spiritinlife/loopback-example-angular-starter/README.md

   ```

 16. **Run the application.**

-  From the project root, run `slc run` and browse to [localhost:3000](http://localhost:3000) to view the application.
+  From the project root, enter `slc run` and browse to [localhost:3000](http://localhost:3000) to view the application.

 ##More information
 For more information, see the [LoopBack Angular SDK documentation](http://docs.strongloop.com/display/LB/AngularJS+JavaScript+SDK).